 vi. they have devised proper systems to ensure compliance with the provisions of allapplicable laws and such systems are adequate and operating effectively.

-The particulars regarding foreign exchange earnings and outgo appear as separate itemsin the notes to the Accounts.
-Since the Company does not own any manufacturing facilitythe other particulars relating to conservation of energy and technology absorption stipulated in the Companies (Accounts)Rules 2014 are not applicable.
+The particulars regarding foreign exchange earnings and outgo appear as separate itemsin the notes to the accounts.
+As such the Company does not own any manufacturing facilityand hence our processes are not energy intensive.
+Hence particulars relating toconservation of energy and technology absorption stipulated in the Companies (Accounts)Rules 2014 are not applicable.

 The Company has constituted a Corporate Social Responsibility (CSR) Committee inaccordance with Section 135 of the Companies Act 2013.
-The role of the Committee is toreview the CSR Policy indicate activities to be undertaken by the Company towards CSR andformulate a transparent monitoring mechanism to ensure implementation of projects andactivities undertaken by the Company towards CSR.
+The role of the committee is toreview the CSR Policy indicate activities to be undertaken by the Company towards CSR andformulate a transparent monitoring mechanism to ensure implementation of projects andactivities undertaken by the Company towards CSR.

 The CSR Policy of the Company and further details about the initiatives taken by theCompany on Corporate Social Responsibility during the year under review have been appendedas Annexure II to this Report.

 The Company has established a vigil mechanism for Directors and employees to reporttheir genuine concerns details of which have been given in the Corporate GovernanceReport annexed to this Report.